SCAN (newspaper): History

 For much of its history SCAN was not Lancaster University's only student newspaper.
-It overlapped with historical titles like Carolynne and John O'Gauntlet, which provided far more comical, scandalous, and pointed coverage of student life at Lancaster but disappeared in 1971 and 1972 respectively.^{:87-107} In 1993 a short-lived parody of the paper, Self-Centred Arrogant Nonsense, was circulated around campus, and in 2012 a more elaborate imitation, SCAM: Student Comment and Moos, was "stealth-distributed" on the printers in the university library and online at scam.lusers.co.uk.
+It overlapped with historical titles like Carolynne and John O'Gauntlet, which provided more comical, scandalous, and pointed coverage of student life at Lancaster but disappeared in 1971 and 1972 respectively.^{:87-107} In 1993 a short-lived parody of the paper, Self-Centred Arrogant Nonsense, was circulated around campus, and in 2012 a more elaborate imitation, SCAM: Student Comment and Moos, was "stealth-distributed" on the printers in the university library and online at scam.lusers.co.uk.
 More serious rivals in 2012 included The Whistleblower, which claimed to be "Lancaster University's Only Independent Student Newspaper", and Fritz, a high-tech magazine run by members of the Management School.
 Both ran on a platform of true political independence from LUSU, but neither could sustain the funds for more than four editions.
-There were also college based newspapers, of which probably the most significant was Pendle Witch, which in the mid-1970s emerged from the new Pendle College and was the base for a serious challenge to the Students Union by an anti-establishment group.
-Ironically, its leader was Bob Lawrence who was then elected as editor of SCAN.